Water Bore Drilling

 Our drilling rig is mounted on a light truck which will need access to the location you'd like the bore drilled.
 See the FAQ for truck dimensions and more.

-Is there power nearby for the pump and, if not, how costly it might be to install?
+Is there power nearby for the pump?
+If not, how costly might it be to install?
 While the pump does not need to be directly on the bore (it can be under the house, in a shed, through a fence, etc.), please consider how easy it will be to distribute the water from the pump outlet to where you will need it.

 If you think your preferred location might be difficult to access or needs fence sections removed or trees cut back, call us on 1800 193 194 to discuss your options.